 - 1. Confidential Nature of Conference.
 All settlement conferences are "off the record."
 All communications relating to settlement are strictly confidential and may not be used for any purpose.
 They are not to be used in discovery and will not be admissible at trial. - 2.
 Magistrate Judge's Role.
 The magistrate judge functions as a mediator, attempting to help the parties reach a settlement.
 Efficient use of this process requires that counsel and their clients be (a) prepared for the conference, and (b) candid with the mediator. - 3.
+Pre-Settlement Conference Call.
+Upon referral for settlement or request for a settlement conference by the parties, the Court will schedule a pre-settlement conference call to discuss settlement procedures and the scheduling of a future settlement conference. - 4.
+Exchange of Settlement Demands/Offers.
+If the plaintiff has not already made a settlement demand, such a demand shall be communicated to the opposing party no later than 21 days prior to the conference.
+If it has not already done so, the opposing party shall respond to any demand no later than 7 days thereafter.
+Even if plaintiff has made a demand as part of a court-ordered or private mediation previously attended by the parties, plaintiff is still required to make a new demand 21 days prior to the conference, and defendant must respond within 7 days.
+The parties should not wait for the settlement conference to commence negotiations of a resolution of their dispute.

-Ex Parte Settlement Letter.
-Unless otherwise ordered by the Court, no later than 7 days before the conference, counsel for each party must send the Court by email a letter, marked "Confidential Material for Use Only at Settlement Conference," which should not be sent to the other parties.
-The letter should be emailed to Chambers at RicardoNYSDChambers@nysd.uscourts.gov.
-This ex parte letter must not exceed six (6) pages, unless permission to do so has been granted by the Court.
+5. Ex Parte Settlement Letter.
+Unless otherwise ordered by the Court, no later than 14 days before the conference, counsel for each party must send the Court by email a letter, marked "Confidential Material for Use Only at Settlement Conference," which should not be sent to the other parties.

+This ex parte letter must not exceed 6 pages, unless permission to do so has been granted by the Court.
 If a letter is accompanied by attachments and thus exceeds 6 pages in length, the submitting party shall hand deliver or overnight mail a hard copy of the letter plus attachments to the Court.